Dane Bowers

-Dane Leon Bowers is a British singer, songwriter, DJ and producer.
-He was a part of pop boy band Another Level between 1997 and 2000 when he performed on seven Top 10 singles, before taking up solo projects with True Steppers and Victoria Beckham.
+Dane Bowers is an English singer, songwriter, producer and DJ.
+He is a part of R&B boy band Another Level.
+Bowers has also had solo success.
 He has made TV appearances on Celebrity Big Brother 7 and the celebrity version of Come Dine with Me.
-He was part of the pop supergroup 5th Story, set up for the second series of The Big Reunion.
+He was part of the supergroup 5th Story, set up for the second series of The Big Reunion.

 Early life and education

-Bowers was born in Sutton, London to Jackie Bowers and Cuban-Jamaican soul DJ Andy Jackson.
+Bowers was born to Jackie Bowers and Cuban-Jamaican soul DJ Andy Jackson.
 He was educated at two independent schools for boys: at Cumnor House School in the town of Croydon in South London, followed by Trinity School of John Whitgift, at Shirley Park in the London Borough of Croydon.
 When he was fifteen years old, after leaving school, he enrolled at a Croydon-based performing arts college, the BRIT School.

 Music career

 After leaving the BRIT School, Bowers joined British boy-band Another Level, where he performed as a part of the group for three years, between 1997 and 2000, with fellow members Mark Baron, Wayne Williams, and Bobak Kianoush.

 Another Level gained seven top 10 singles in two years in the United Kingdom, including 1998's UK No. 1 "Freak Me"; and a platinum-selling self-titled debut album.
 Their follow-up album, Nexus, released in 1999, achieved gold-selling status, and was followed by a Brit Award nomination for Best British Newcomer in 1999.

 Another Level also performed as the supporting act on the European leg of Janet Jackson's The Velvet Rope World Tour in 1998.

 After Another Level split in 2000, Bowers wrote and fronted two UK top 10 hits for the UK garage act True Steppers in 2000: "Buggin" and "Out of Your Mind".
 "Buggin" reached No. 6 on the UK Singles Chart in April 2000.
 The latter featured the first solo recording of Spice Girl Victoria Beckham, and reached No. 2; it was beaten to the number one spot by Spiller featuring Sophie Ellis-Bextor with "Groovejet (If This Ain't Love)" in August 2000.

 In 2001, two solo singles released under the moniker of 'Dane', "Shut Up... and Forget About It" (allegedly written about his relationship with Katie Price) and "Another Lover", both reached No. 9 on the UK Singles Chart, and an album, Facing the Crowd remained unreleased.